Microsoft 365 usage analytics

 Communication – You can see at a glance whether people in your organization prefer to stay in touch by using Teams, Yammer, email, or Skype calls.
 You can observe if there are shifts in patterns in the use of communication tools among your employees.

 Collaboration – See how people in your organization use OneDrive and SharePoint to store documents and collaborate with each other, and how these trends evolve month over month.
-You can also see how many documents are shared internally or externally and how many SharePoint sites or OneDrive accounts are actively being used, broken out by owners and other collaborators.
+You can also see how many users shared documents internally or externally and how many users used SharePoint sites or OneDrive accounts, broken out by owners and other collaborators.

 Storage – Use this report to track cloud storage for mailboxes, OneDrive, and SharePoint sites.